Introduction

-With the servant leadership model, certain attitudes fair better than others when leading a team.
+With the servant leadership model, certain attitudes fare better than others when leading a team.
 If that’s true, it’s no wonder there are so many opinions on how to do so effectively.
 But who’s to say which is best?
 Only the individual running the ship.
 Below is an explanation of just one of a handful of leadership models available, and a unique one at that.

-What is the Servant Leadership Model?
+What is the servant leadership model?

-Servant leadership became mainstream when Robert K. Greenleaf, the founder of the Greenleaf Center for Servant Leadership, wrote The Servant as Leader, a 1970s essay.
 The main components of the servant leadership model are best described on the Greenleaf Center’s official website: “the servant leader shares power, puts the needs of others first, and helps people develop and perform as highly as possible.”

 The servant leadership model is expressed through an attitude that focuses on the growth of character and stewardship solely.
 The overall outcome generates a lower retention rate and fosters higher productivity by making an impact on the lives of the humans behind the machine.